Jelius47/Hybrid_whatsap_bot/README.md

 For video tutorials, visit the YouTube channel: [youtube.com/@daveebbelaar](https://www.youtube.com/@daveebbelaar).

 My depest appreciation to @daveebbelaar for the amazing tutorial and for you all who have taken the time to read this and put in the work keep pushing forward.

+## Knowledge on github actions
+🔍 What is GitHub Actions?
+GitHub Actions allows you to automate software development workflows within your repositories.
+Workflows are custom automated processes that you set up to build, test, package, release, or deploy your code.

+🏗 Key Components
+Workflow: A YAML file that defines your automation process.
+It resides in the .github/workflows/ directory.

+Events: Triggers that start your workflows (e.g., push, pull_request, schedule).

+Jobs: A set of steps that run on the same runner.

+Steps: Individual tasks that run commands or actions.

+Actions: Reusable units of code that perform specific tasks (e.g., checkout code, set up environments).

+Runners: Servers that execute your workflow jobs.
+GitHub provides hosted runners or allows self-hosted ones.

+- 🏗 Github actions components:

+  - Actions: Reusable tasks that perfoms a specific job in a workflow

+  - Workflows: Automated processes defined in your repository that coordinate one or more jobs ,triggerd by events or schedule.

+  - Jobs: Are grounp of steps that excecute on the same runner,typically running in parallel unlessconfigured otherwise.

+  - Steps: Individual task within a job that runs commands or actions sequentially

+  - Runs: Instances of workflows excecution triggered by events,representing the complete run-through-workflow

+  - Runners: These are the servers that hosts the environment where the jobs are excecuted,available as git-hub hosted or self hosted options.

+  - Market place: A place to find and share reusable actions,enhancing workflows with community-developed tools.

+  ### How toschedule events

 Regards,
 Jelius Heneriko.